ory/sdk/clients/kratos/dotnet/docs/AdminApi.md

 <a name="updateidentity"></a>
 # **UpdateIdentity**
-> KratosIdentity UpdateIdentity (string id, KratosUpdateIdentity body = null)
+> KratosIdentity UpdateIdentity (string id, KratosUpdateIdentity kratosUpdateIdentity = null)

 Update an Identity

 This endpoint updates an identity.
 It is NOT possible to set an identity's credentials (password, ...) using this method!
 A way to achieve that will be introduced in the future.
 The full identity payload (except credentials) is expected.
 This endpoint does not support patching.
-Learn how identities work in [ORY Kratos' User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).
+Learn how identities work in [Ory Kratos' User And Identity Model Documentation](https://www.ory.sh/docs/next/kratos/concepts/identity-user-model).

 ### Example
 ```csharp